valflrt/fractal_rndr/README.md

 # Fractal Renderer

-This is a very simple program used to render fractals using a parameter json file.
+This is a very simple program used to render fractals to images using a parameter json file.

 It includes different fractal kinds among which the Mandelbrot set and a (potentially new) kind of fractal I came up with by using second- and third-degree recursive sequences instead of the classic first-degree recursive pattern used to draw the Mandelbrot set..

-It uses cumulative histogram coloring, but I would like to combine it with another technique to improve its appearance in areas with fewer details.
-In such cases, the current method tends to produce awkwardly flat patterns.
+One of the available coloring modes is cumulative histogram coloring (which was used to render the [presets](#preset-renders)).
+In the future I would like to add more modes and improve the current ones.

 # How to use